HacKanCuBa/passphrase-py/README.md

 :~$ passphrase -p 8 --use-lowercase --use-uppercase --use-digits
 Warning: Insecure password length chosen!
 Should be bigger than or equal to 13 7wmivbmR
+:~$ passphrase -p 8 --use-alphanumeric
+Warning: Insecure password length chosen!
+Should be bigger than or equal to 13 ipLdqmGU
 ```

 ##### Use an external wordlist to generate a passphrase